oVirt/ovirt-site/source/feature/detailedstabledeviceaddresses.html.md

 *   Update relevant Views & SPs to include the address & boot_order columns

+Adding shared flag to disks :

+       shared              -- Indicates if disk is shared between multiple VMs

+*   Update relevant Views & SPs to include the shared column

 #### Metadata

 Adding test data for generic_device in fixtures.xml